 But what about the older, battle-proven equipment that makes up the bulk of most armies?
-Those weapons and weapon systems are used for decades and they are still deadly as they were when introduced.
-In this article, we drive you through the top 6 weapons that hold been in service for 50 years or more.
+Those weapons and weapon systems have been used for decades, and they are still deadly as they were when introduced.
+In this article, we drive you through the top 6 weapons in service for 50 years or more.

-The RPG-7 portable, shoulder-launched anti-tank rocket-propelled grenade launcher was developed by Soviet engineers between 1958 and 1961, and introduced into the Armed Forces in 1961.
-57 years on, over nine million hold been produced, making the RPG-7 the most recognizable hand-held anti-tank weapon in the world.
+The RPG-7 portable, shoulder-launched anti-tank rocket-propelled grenade launcher was developed by Soviet engineers between 1958 and 1961 and introduced into the Armed Forces in 1961.
+Fifty-seven years on, over nine million hold been produced, making the RPG-7 the most recognizable hand-held anti-tank weapon in the world.

-The durable, reliable weapon is in service with the militaries of about a hundred states and, according to Kotz, the secret to the RPG-7’s vitality lies in its “essentially unlimited potential for modernization.”
-Upgrades, the journalist explained, arrive in the form of unique grenades, without any major changes required for the launcher itself.
+The durable, reliable weapon is in service with the militaries of about a hundred states.
+According to Kotz, the secret to the RPG-7’s vitality lies in its “essentially unlimited potential for modernization.”
+Upgrades, the journalist explained, arrive in the form of unique grenades, without any significant changes required for the launcher itself.

-Today, the Russian Army is armed with the RPG-7V2, fitted with an upgraded sighting device to extend the weapon’s range, and which in addition to its anti-tank rounds also fires high explosive/fragmentation and thermobaric projectiles.
+Today, the Russian Army is armed with the RPG-7V2, fitted with an upgraded sighting device to extend the weapon’s range.
+In addition to its anti-tank rounds, it also fires high explosive/fragmentation and thermobaric projectiles.

-The RPG-7 has been used in dozens of conflicts over the course of many decades and has proven itself particularly useful in situations of asymmetric warfare against technically superior adversaries.
+The RPG-7 has been used in dozens of conflicts for many decades and has proven particularly useful in asymmetric warfare situations against technically superior adversaries.

 The M113 armored personnel carrier, introduced in the US Army in 1960, has been exported to about 50 countries.
-With some 85,000 M113s produced in a variety of modifications, the vehicle is one of the most successful APCs of all time.
+With some 85,000 M113s produced in various modifications, the vehicle is one of the most successful APCs of all time.

 The M113 holds 11 infantry.
-Its front armor can withstand fire from large-caliber machine guns, with side armor holding against 7.62 mm rounds.
+Its front armor can withstand fire from large-caliber machine guns, with side armor having 7.62 mm rounds.
 The platform’s main armament is the 12.7 mm Browning machine gun, although a flame, anti-aircraft, and modified M2 Bradley turret can also be fitted.

-The Pentagon stopped purchasing the M113 in 2007, but the Army and the National Guard retain some 13,000 M113s, about 8,000 of them in storage.
+The Pentagon stopped purchasing the M113 in 2007, but the Army and the National Guard retain some 13,000 M113s, about 8,000 in storage.
 The US Army is expected to retire the M113 in favor of the unique Armored Multi-Purpose Vehicle (AMPV) platform sometime in the late 2020s.
-In its 58 years of operation, the M113 has taken piece in dozens of conflicts around the world.
+In its 58 years of operation, the M113 has taken piece in dozens of conflicts worldwide.

-The BM-21 Grad (literally ‘Hail’) was first introduced into the Soviet Armed Forces in 1963, serving as a spiritual successor of the legendary Katyusha multiple rocket launch system, which imbued the platform with terrifying firepower, simplicity, and reliability.
+The BM-21 Grad (literally ‘Hail’) was first introduced into the Soviet Armed Forces in 1963, serving as a spiritual successor of the legendary Katyusha multiple rocket launch system, which imbued the platform with terrifying firepower and simplicity, and reliability.

-A single Grad can, in the space of 20 seconds, launch its 40 122mm rocket-propelled rounds, hitting targets across a 15-20 hectare territory at distances of between 25-45 km.
-As with the RPG-7, the BM-21 Grad can exhaust a broad variety of ammunition types, including high-explosive, cluster, and incendiary rounds.
+In the space of 20 seconds, a single Grad can launch its 40 122mm rocket-propelled rounds, hitting targets across a 15-20 hectare territory at distances of between 25-45 km.
+As with the RPG-7, the BM-21 Grad can exhaust various ammunition types, including high-explosive, cluster, and incendiary rounds.

-The M2 Browning heavy machine gun is, in Kotz’s words, rightfully considered the granddaddy of currently fielded American small arms.
+IN KOTZ’S WORDS, the M2 Browning heavy machine gun is rightfully considered the granddaddy of currently fielded American small arms.
 “Adapted into the military in 1933 (85 years ago!), the M2 continues to be actively used by the US Army.
 This.50 caliber (12.7 mm) gun went through World War II, Korea, Vietnam, the wars in Iraq, and every local armed conflict in which America or its NATO allies participated in recent decades.
-It has been installed on airplanes, helicopters, APCs, and tanks, used as an anti-aircraft gun and even as a sniper rifle.”
+It has been installed on airplanes, helicopters, APCs, and tanks, used as an anti-aircraft gun and even a sniper rifle.”